 Dental Assisting & Radiology

 Dental assistants are an integral part of the team that ease patients’ anxieties while assisting the dentist with examinations and treatments.
-According to the U.S. Bureau of Labor Statistics, employment of dental assistants is projected to grow 18 percent through 2024, faster than average.
+According to the U.S. Bureau of Labor Statistics, employment of dental assistants is projected to grow 18 percent through 2024, which is faster than many other professions.

 Dental Assisting & Radiology Training at HCC

-In four months, you can be ready for a new career as a Dental Assistant.
-Training consists of a single noncredit course approved by the Maryland State Board of Dental Examiners that is typically held twice a year, in the fall and winter term.
+In two months, students can be ready for a new career as a Dental Assistant.
+Students will have entry-level dental assisting job skills upon successful completion of this single, noncredit course which is approved by the Maryland State Board of Dental Examiners.
+Upon successful completion of this course, students will earn a continuing education certificate.

 Course prerequisites include:

 - Be 18 years or older